-Python: cv.MorphologyEx(src, dst, temp, element, operation, iterations=1) \rightarrow None
+Python: cv.MorphologyEx(src, dst, temp, element, operation, iterations=1) \rightarrow None element - Structuring element.

-- src Source image.

-- dst Destination image of the same size and type as src.

-- element Structuring element.

-- op Type of a morphological operation that can be one of the following:
+op - Type of a morphological operation that can be one of the following:

 - MORPH_OPEN an opening operation

 - MORPH_CLOSE a closing operation

 - MORPH_GRADIENT a morphological gradient

 - MORPH_TOPHAT "top hat"

 - MORPH_BLACKHAT "black hat"

-- iterations Number of times erosion and dilation are applied.
+iterations - Number of times erosion and dilation are applied.

-- borderType Pixel extrapolation method.
+borderType - Pixel extrapolation method.
 See borderInterpolate() for details.

-- borderValue Border value in case of a constant border.
+borderValue - Border value in case of a constant border.
 The default value has a special meaning.
-See createMorphoogyFilter() for details.
+See createMorphologyFilter() for details.